ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ ['a','b','c'] | shuffle(seed=inventory_hostname) }}
     # => ['b','a','c']

-note that when used with a non 'listable' item it is a noop, otherwise it always returns a list
+The shuffle filter returns a list whenever possible.
+If you use it with a non 'listable' item, the filter does nothing.

 .. _list_filters: